Hat Knitting Tips And Hat Size Chart

 The hat length is also an important measurement so that you knit your hat to the proper length.

-To measure the length take your tape measure and put it at the base of your ear and go up over your head and down to your other ear at the base.
+Take your tape measure and put it at the base of your ear, go up over your head and down to your other ear at the base.

 Find that measurement and divide by 2.
 That's the length you'll need.

-Most average adult hat lengths will be around 16 inches and large adult hat lengths will be around 18 inches.
-So 18 divided by 2 is 9 inches.
+Most average adult hat lengths will be around 16 inches so divide by 2 = 8 inches in length.

-Now that you have your measurements you're ready to get started with your hat knitting.
+And now that you have your measurements you're ready to knit a hat or two.

 Here's what I do.
-My head is 22 inches so I always plan to knit my hats at 20 inches, 21 if I'm using a tighter stitch pattern or one with cables where there isn't going to be a lot of stretch.
+My head is 22 inches so I always plan to knit my hats at 20 inches.

-If I'm getting 3 stitches per inch I'll multiply 3 X 20 = 60 stitches to cast on and so on.
+If I get 3 stitches per inch I'll multiply 3 X 20 = 60 stitches to cast on and so on.

 How to Decrease Knitting at Crown of Hat

 The way I show you will be for a simple basic knit hat.
-And keep in mind that you can work this with your numbers too.
 Once you do it a few times it'll get easier.

-I think the most important thing to keep in mind with crown decreases are to have the decreases evenly spaced around the top.
+The most important thing to keep in mind with crown decreases are to keep them evenly spaced around the top.

 The most common decrease method for working the top of the hat is by dividing the stitches into eight groups of stitches.